bradleyjkemp/cupaloy/README.md

     result := someFunction()

-    // check that the result is the same as the last time the snapshot was updated err := cupaloy.Snapshot(result)
+    // check that the result is the same as the last time the snapshot was updated

-    // if the result has changed then an error containing a diff will be returned if err != nil {
+    // if the result has changed then the test will be failed with an error containing
-        t.Fatalf("error: %s", err)
+    // a diff of the changes
-    }
+    cupaloy.SnapshotT(t, result)
 }
 ```